natcap/invest.users-guide/source/en/getting_started.rst

 + **Manage Plugins**: Add or remove third-party plugins for Workbench.
 + **Download Sample Data**: Select the model(s) that you would like to download data for, then click the "**Download**" Button.
 See the :ref:`using-sample-data` section of this chapter for more information.
-+ **Conigure Metadata**: Add your (optional) contact and licensing information to the metadata YML files that are created with each InVEST model output.
++ **Configure Metadata**: Add your (optional) contact and licensing information to the metadata YML files that are created with each InVEST model output.
 + **View Changelog**: See what's new in this version of Workbench.
 + **Settings**: Choose the user interface language (English, Spanish, Chinese); change parameters related to logging and Taskgraph.